emma-ks/emma-ks.github.io/content/publication/covid-policies/index.md

 summary: "An evaluation of how anti-contagion policies reduced the spread of COVID-19 across multiple countries."

 tags:
-- infectious disease epidemiology
-- public health
+- econometrics, infectious disease epidemiology, public health
-- econometrics

 featured: true